aviov/ad-cm/README.md

 2. Run `docker-compose up` to start the development environment
 3. Navigate to client directory and run `npm install` and `npm run dev`

+### Deployment
+1. Use the client.yml workflow to deploy the frontend
+2. Use the core-api.yml workflow to deploy the backend
+3. Use the integration-api.yml workflow to deploy the integrations service

 ## Team

 Marketing Technology Team @ Advertising